 Like short-circuit transfer, FCAW is effective with a wide range of materials, including low-alloy, stainless, and mild steel.

-FCAW is a suitable option in windy situations where it can be difficult to maintain a steady gas envelope because it does not require an external gas supply.
+FCAW is a suitable option in windy situations where maintaining a steady gas envelope can be challenging, as it does not require an external gas supply.

-Because flux cored arc welding contains extra heat generated by the flux core, it can reach travel speeds that are similar to globular transfer.
+Because flux-cored arc welding generates extra heat from the flux core, it can achieve travel speeds comparable to those of globular transfer.

 However, FCAW comes with its own set of considerations: